pixelcollective/tiny-blocks/README.md

-# Tiny Block Modules
+# Block Modules

+Plugin backbone for modular block building.

+`Block Modules` allows you to separate blocks or small sets of blocks into individuated plugins, should you not want to put all of your eggs into one basket.
+All of these blocks are rendered using the Laravel Blade templating engine.
+If you want to know more about the general idea, check out my [Block Compose library](https://github.com/kellymears/blockcompose).
+This is the same idea, but using an arguably safer, distributed appproach.

-I don't like putting all my blocks in one plugin.
-I made this helper so I can separate blocks or small sets of blocks into individuated plugins.
-This will also let you render blocks using Blade even if you don't have access to it otherwise.
+This plugin also lets you render blocks using Blade _even if you don't have access to it otherwise_ (as in: outside of a Roots context).

+Both this and `Block Compose` are works in progress. `BlockCompose` is intended for use with [Roots` Clover plugin framework](https://roots.io/clover/), which is still in alpha.
+It's likely that primary development of this plugin will be completed sooner than that.

 ## Usage